Stephen Sinclair is a Canadian freelance writer who has been publishing professionally for several years.

-A search of the internet and Google Books appears to indicate that use of the word "rathole," as it relates to stock market fraud, begins with Jordan Belfort, who is infamous for bilking investors for about $200 million and serving jail time, as featured with Soapboxie.
+A search of the internet and Google Books appears to indicate that use of the word "rathole," as it relates to stock market fraud, begins with Jordan Belfort, who is infamous for bilking investors for about $200 million and serving jail time, as depicted in the movie The Wolf of Wall Street.
 He still owes investors $97.5 million of $110 million he was ordered to repay.
 One can only wonder whether Mr. Belfort coined the phrase himself, or whether he learned it from another swindler.
 If you're reading, Jordan, we would be pleased to learn where rathole came from.

 One of Jordan Belfort's tactics was to use other people's names, with their permission, but illicitly, to buy and sell fraudulent stocks, where he was an insider, for a number of reasons.
 Having the ability to operate in the market of securities in which you have inside information with someone else's name is straight fraud, but that's what ratholes do.
 So is lying about a business' prospects.
 No different than cheating in poker.
 It's just common sense.
 Isn't it?

 However, losing one's entire stake in poker is an outcome that most reasonable people would see as normal.
 Plus, cheating isn't allowed, one hopes, in legitimate poker games.
 Further, stocks are promoted to average citizens as reasonable vehicles in which to invest their future.
 The use of ratholes, and stock market fraud in general, really is an affront to democracy.

 Noteable Rathole Brad, Played By Jon Bernthal, In "The Wolf of Wall Street"